 Research Professor of Engineering and William M. Keck Professor of Energy Resources

-- Bachelors, Applied Mathematics, Massachusetts Institute of Technology
+- Doctoral Degree, Other Letters, Massachusetts Institute of Technology

-- Masters, Geology and Geophysics, Massachusetts Institute of Technology
+- Bachelor's Degree, Mathematics, Massachusetts Institute of Technology

 Donald Paul is the Executive Director of the Energy Institute and holds the William M. Keck Chair of Energy Resources at the University of Southern California.
 Major USC energy initiatives with industry and government include the Center for Smart Oil Field Technologies, the DOE Regional Smart Grid Demonstration Program, the Center for Energy Infomatics, and the recently formed programs on unconventional hydrocarbon resource development and cyber-physical security systems for energy infrastructures.